Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Lazy Images: discourage enabling of Lazy loading images as now 90% of browser support the feature natively and this version in Jetpack can conflict with the upcoming WordPress interactivity API'
 - Shortcodes: exclude images with broken URL from galleries.
 - Subscriptions: change the text color of selected newsletter categories to be more easily readable.
-- Theme fields: only add is_block_theme to theme response when WordPress version is < 6.3
 - WC Analytics: ensure correct values are tracked for cart/checkout block/template tracking when using WC Blocks cart and checkout templates

 #### Bug fixes
-- Adding test for default whitelist option.
 - Admin Menu: display Newsletter settings submenu item for Jetpack connected sites.
 - AI Chat: fix block styles not loading.
 - AI Chat: fix styles not loading in the editor.